ashramen/food-devil/README.md

 You can now test the log in page by creating an account and logging in.

-To test other API routes, first log in and open the console on the home page.
+To test other API routes (only available in pull request #29), first log in and open the console on the home page.
 Then follow the instructions in `src/components/nutritionReport/nutritionReport.tsx` starting at line 67.
 You also want to open MongoDB cloud to keep track of the database changes.